 - The Spartacus series:

 - The gladiators' Drill Sergeant Nasty mentor throughout Season One is revealed to be Oenomaus, one of Spartacus' historical generals.

 - The show features one Rebel Leader named Agron.
 His name is not in the historical records and the show is only missing Castus.
 Many thought that either Castus was Adapted Out or Adaptation Name Change is in play until the final season confirms that he is a Decomposite Character of Castus, who appeared as an In-Name-Only Sixth Ranger to the rebels.

-- Also Butch Gilzean, Fish Mooney's former lap dog, turned Penguin's, turned Barbara's, is revealed in the season 3 finale that his real name is Cyrus Gold, aka Solomon Grundy.
+- In the Season Three finale, Butch Gilzean, Fish Mooney's former lap dog turned Penguin's then turned Barbara's, has fallen into a coma, and the nurses discover that his real name is Cyrus Gold, aka Solomon Grundy.